Lucinbell/DataScienceCoursera/README.md

   assignment dataset: UHI HAR Dataset.
 The R script performs download, unzip, data merging, and calculation, with the final output of a .txt file.
   The script requires packages "dplyr" (for grouping and transforming data) and "utils" (for unziping compressed file) to function.
+For details on the steps performed, please see CodeBook.md.

 Running "run_analysis.R":
 - To run the script, simply download the script to the working directory and